gene-git/dmarc_report/README.md

 To avoid line wrapping, the report should be viewed on wide enough terminal; roughly 112 or chars or more.

-For convenience after report is generated, the inptu files can be autotically moved to a save direcory, left where they are or removed.
-A typical sequents of eveents is to save the email reports, run dmarc-rpt.
+For convenience after report is generated, the input files can be automatically moved to a save direcory, left where they are or removed.
+A typical sequents of events is to save the email reports, run dmarc-rpt.
 By auto moving (or removing) the input files, makes it simpler when doing the next batch of dmarc reports.